CrovaS/Material-processor/README.md

 ## Update
 This program is not complete.
-Only minimal backend part has made.
+Only minimal backend part has been made.

 ## Function
 There are six function in the program.